jhs67/usocket/README.md

   * data: the data read from the stream (as per the readable stream API)
   * fds: an array of file descriptors read from the stream

+### socket.unshift(buffer, fds)

+The `buffer` will put back on the the data read stream as per the readable stream interface.
+The optional `fds` is an array of file descriptors that will be put back onto the stream for subsequent reads.

 ### socket.write(buffer)

 Implements the writable stream API.